-Quality maps are essential for anyone who hikes on the Pacific Crest Trail.
+Quality PCT maps are essential for anyone who hikes on the trail.
 Information changes frequently and you should assume that your map isn’t 100% accurate.

 Paper trail maps